-As you’ve probably gathered, the impressive Byzantine architecture and the old-time charm that is prominent throughout the city make the old town an obvious must-visit, which is booking a Medieval Rhodes and the Jewish Quarter walking tour is one of the wisest choices you can make during your stay on the island.
-We promise the incredible setting of Rhodes’ Old Town will leave you in awe, as it is one of the tops things to do in Rhodes, especially if you're a history buff!
+As you’ve probably gathered, the impressive Byzantine architecture and the old-time charm that is prominent throughout the city make the old town an obvious must-visit.
+We promise the incredible setting of Rhodes’ Old Town will leave you in awe, as it is one of the top things to do in Rhodes, especially if you're a history buff!

 2. Discover the rich heritage of Rhodes and its archaeological museum

 Impressively, the vast history of Rhodes is not limited to its old Medieval Town, as the island has been at the center of people’s attention since antiquity, with numerous tales of Greek mythology referring to it.
 As a result, exploring is one of the best things to do in Rhodes, the historical island that has gained worldwide recognition.